CS171/Homework_instructions/week-08/lab/week-08_lab.md

 -----

-## Part II
+## Activity II

 ![Preview Activity II](cs171_w8_lab_activity2.png?raw=true "D3 Projections")

 In the second part of the lab, you will create a choropleth (world) map.
 You will implement a feature that updates the colors of the countries as well as a feature that allows users to rotate the globe.
-Lastly, you'll also implement a tooltip that appears when a user hovers a country.
+Lastly, you'll also implement a tooltip that appears when a user hovers over a country.

 &nbsp;